Tawnygoody/Tarmachan/README.md

 ## Structure

+### Existing Features

+#### Base Template

+- Delivery Banner - The delivery banner contains information about free delivery and the free delivery threshold.
+It is fixed to the top of the screen to allow for ease of access and improved user navigation.
+The links take users to different parts of the site which are as follows:
+    - Unregistered user:
+        - Login link
+        - Register link
+    - Registered user:
+        - Wishlist
+        - Profile
+        - Log Out
+    - Superuser:
+        - Site Administration
+        - Wishlist
+        - Profile
+        - Log Out

+- Navbar Desktop - The main navbar has a centralised Tarmachan Logo, which will take users to the home page.
+Main site links are aligned to the left of the logo.
+Each of these links will open a mega menu which spans the full width of the screen, again to help aid with navigation and to avoid large amount of scrolling with a regular dropdown.
+The search icon will drop down a search bar below the main nav, and the basket icon will take users to their shopping bag page.

+- Navbar Mobile - The mobile navbar has the same logo image, search and basket links.
+However rather than links to the left of the logo, a collapsible side nav can be triggered by a burger menu.
+Scrollable dropdowns allow for all the categories and subcategories to be selected.
+Also on smaller devices the delivery banner icons are removed and replaced with links within the burger menu.
+The height of the navbar is also reduced on smaller screen sizes to allow for more screen real estate.
+The navbar also sticks to the top of the screen on all devices to allow for ease of access to navigation.

+- Footer - The footer is split into different sections.
+The first column allows all users to sign up to the tarmachan newsletter by filling in the form with their email and clicking the submit button.
+The second column contains navigational links to take the user to product pages for master categories, clearance and all products.
+The third column contains navigational links to take the user to pages about the company.
+This column will also show Logout and profile links depending on whether the user is logged in or not.
+The fourth column has links to social media sites.
+An additional logo will take the user back to the home page.

+- Toast Messages - Toast message boxes have been used throughout the site to display feedback to the user when they have made interactions with the site.
+These messages are colour coded to signify different message types:
+    - Green: Success
+    - Yellow: Warning
+    - Blue: Informative
+    - Red: Errors

+#### Home page

+- Users are greated with a full height hero image and a quote which has relevance to the purpose of the site.
+There are 3 links available to the user which will take the users to products pages for the 3 master categories (Mens, Womens, Equipment).
+- There are featured cards for the 4 product categories for both mens and womens clothing.
+On desktop devices, when a user hovers over the card images, the Men's and Women's links will show.
+On mobile devices when a user clicks on one of the image cards the Men's and Women's links will show.
+- Large featured section for clearance products advertises the current marketing strategy.
+The image fulfills expectations as it takes the user to all products that are currently on sale.
+- Owl Carousel to display the 8 latest blog posts.
+Clicking the arrows will slide the blogs along by 1.
+Clicking the dots underneath will slide to the next set of blogs depending on screen size.
+The blogs will loop round constantly, and allows for touch sliding on smart devices.

+#### Products Page

 ## Skeleton

 Below you can find the links for my wireframes, showing how I would like the pages to be structured, and how the site will appear on different device sizes.